 Although Beneficial Shareholders may not be recognised directly at the Meeting for the purposes of voting Common Shares registered in the name of their broker or other intermediary, a Beneficial Shareholder may attend at the Meeting as proxyholder for the Registered Shareholder and vote their Common Shares in that capacity.
-Beneficial Shareholders who wish to attend the Meeting and indirectly vote their own Common Shares as proxyholder for the Registered Shareholder should enter their own names in the blank space on the Management voting instruction form or form of proxy provided to them and return the same to their broker or other intermediary (or the agent of such broker or other intermediary) in accordance with the instructions provided by such broker, intermediary or agent well in advance of the Meeting in order to have the Common Shares voted.
-Please note that given the Meeting will be held via conference call this year due to the ongoing global pandemic the Corporation requests that all voting is completed in advance of the meeting.
-To the extent a ballot is requested at the Meeting, this would be conducted by roll call on the conference call.
-For details on how to register to participate in the Meeting and ask questions please refer to pages 8-9 of this Information Circular.
+Beneficial Shareholders who wish to attend the Meeting and indirectly vote their own Common Shares as proxyholder for the Registered Shareholder should enter their own names in the blank space on the voting instruction form or form of proxy provided to them and return the same to their broker or other intermediary (or the agent of such broker or other intermediary) in accordance with the instructions provided by such broker, intermediary or agent well in advance of the Meeting in order to have the Common Shares voted.